 Multi Purchase Discount

-We understand that turnout kits are a considerable outlay and in order to try and assist we have a discount scheme for the purchase of more than one kit.
-The sceheme covers ANY kit across both the 4mm and 7mm range.
-The TOTAL number of kits requested on the same order will count, with discounts applied to the kit price (excluding VAT) as follows:
+We understand that Ballast can be quite expensive especially if you have a lot of track to cover!
+In order to try and assist we have a discount scheme for the purchase of more than one jar.
+The scheme covers ANY C&L ballast across the 2mm, 4mm and 7mm ranges.
+The TOTAL number of jars (be that large or small) requested on the same order will count, with discounts applied to the jar price (excluding VAT) as follows:

 |No. of kits ordered||Discount given|

 Natural Ballast is noisy, heavy, too even in colour and can cause problems if a piece finds it’s way into a locomotive mechanism.
 Our ballast is made from a wood material.
 It is angular and displays a range of subtle colour changes, as does the real thing… It is supplied in PVC ‘Jam Jars’, which prevent spillage and wastage.